Latest consolidated results

-For the full year 2016, Orange confirms that restated EBITDA will be higher than in 2015 on a comparable basis.
-This objective will be supported by continued commercial momentum, investment
+For the full-year 2016, Orange confirms that restated EBITDA will be greater than that of 2015 on a comparable basis.
+This objective will be supported by continued commercial momentum,

-and efforts on the cost structure.
-The Group also confirms the objective of a ratio of net debt to restated EBITDA of around 2x in the medium term to preserve Orange’s financial strength and investment capacity.
-Within this framework, the Group maintains a policy of selective acquisition and value creation by concentrating on markets in which it is already present.
+investments, and efforts to improve the cost structure.
+The Group also confirms the target of a restated ratio of net debt to EBITDA of around 2x in the medium term to preserve Orange’s financial strength and investment capacity.
+Within this framework, the Group is maintaining a policy of selective, value-creating acquisitions concentrating on markets in which it is already present.

 1 Excluding machine-to-machine.

-5 The ex-dividend date is set at 5 December 2016 and the record date at 6 December 2016.
+3 The ex-dividend date is set at 5 December 2016 and the recording date at 6 December 2016.

-The entire presse release is available on PDF file
+The entire press release is available on PDF file